Music of Budapest

 Budapest has long been an important part of the music of Hungary.
 Its music history has included the composers Franz Liszt, Ernő Dohnányi, Zoltán Kodály and Béla Bartók and the opera composer Ferenc Erkel.

 Hungary, especially Budapest, has a rich musical culture, whether its classical music, modern experimental, electronica, alternative music, or traditional Hungarian folk music.

 Classical music

+Music institutions in modern Budapest include the Hungarian State Opera, the Franz Liszt Academy of Music and the Müpa Budapest.
+The major ensembles based in Budapest are the Budapest Festival Orchestra the Hungarian National Philharmonic, and the Hungarian Radio Symphony Orchestra.
+These and other orchestras based in Budapest hold most of their concerts at either Müpa Budapest or the Franz Liszt Academy of Music.

-Music institutions in modern Budapest include the Hungarian State Opera, the Hungarian State Orchestra and the Nemzeti Filharmónia.
-Music festivals in Budapest include the annual folk dance celebration Táncháztalálkozó and the Budapest Festival Orchestra.
-Music venues include the Almássy Square Leisure Centre, Franz Liszt Academy of Music and Petőfi Hall.
+Music festivals in Budapest include the annual folk dance celebration Táncháztalálkozó, the Bartók Spring, Bridging Europe (A joint festival of Müpa Budapest and the Budapest Festival Orchestra held since 2013) and the Liszt Fest.
+Music venues include the Franz Liszt Academy of Music, Müpa Budapest, the Vigadó of Pest, Budapest Music Center and the House of Music Hungary.